-This position is located at UPMC Children's Hospital of Pittsburgh in Lawrenceville.
 TB test and PA Child Abuse History Clearance, PA State Police Criminal Record Check, and FBI Criminal Record Check will be required as a condition of employment.
+This position is located at Rangos Research Building at UPMC Children's Hospital of Pittsburgh in Lawrenceville.
+EEO/AA/M/F/Vets/Disabled.
+Applications will be reviewed on a rolling basis until the position is filled.

 Assignment Category: Fulltime-Regular